Jim Savage: Attack on Savage's Fresno River Trading Post

-The California Gold Rush proved to be a highly disruptive development on the California landscape and, despite the stipulation of the Treaty of Guadalupe Hidalgo in 1848 that Indians would be allowed to keep their lands, such niceties were neither respected nor regarded by the influx of white profiteers.
+The California Gold Rush proved to be a highly disruptive development on the California landscape and, despite the stipulation of the Treaty of Guadalupe Hidalgo in 1848 that Indians would be allowed to keep their lands, treaties were neither respected nor regarded by the influx of white profiteers.
 As Indians began attacking settlements throughout the Central Valley, it became clear to Savage that these hostilities were not isolated but, rather, indicative of a larger general uprising among the Native American population.

 On the night of December 17, 1850, while at his camp in Mariposa, Savage noticed many of the Indians under his employ had vanished and fled.
 Understanding that the Indians' disappearance was a portent of something more serious, Savage mobilized a small force of 16 men to pursue the Indians before they could coalesce with any larger group of Indians that were potentially waiting nearby.
 Upon encountering a group of Kaweah Indians on a distant hilltop, Savage demanded to speak with their leader.
 The Kaweah chief, who had once been friendly with Savage, informed him that they had only recently returned from an attack on Savage's Fresno River trading post and had killed the clerks and plundered the supplies.
 Savage pleaded with them to cease their attacks but it was to no avail.
 The Indians allowed Savage and his men to leave then joined up with an even larger attack force of 200 Native Americans hiding in the surrounding foothills.

 By the time Savage and his group returned to Mariposa, official word of the attack at the Fresno River trading post confirmed the Indians' information.
 Savage bolstered the numbers of his group to thirty five men and immediately set out to investigate.
 Upon arrival at the trading post, Savage was greeted with a scene of carnage.
 In a letter to California Governor Peter Burnett from Indian Agent Adam Johnston, who had accompanied Savage, Johnston described the horrific scene laid out in front of them.
 We reached the camp on the Fresno [River] a short time after daylight.
 It presented a horrid scene of savage cruelty.
 The Indians had destroyed everything they could not use or carry.
 The store was stripped of blankets, clothing, flour and everything of value; the safe was broken open and rifled of its contents; the cattle, horses and mules had been run into the mountains; the murdered men had been stripped of their clothing, and lay before us filled with arrows; one of them had yet twenty perfect arrows sticking in him.
 A grave was prepared, and the unfortunate persons interred.
 Our force being small, we thought it not prudent to pursue the Indians further into the mountains, and determined to return.
 The Indians in that part of the country are quite numerous, and have been uniting other tribes with them for some time.